namtoki/English/stock/03_modifier.md

   - `regarding` the subject above
   - `concerning` the changes that were recently made
   - `As for` the cost per person
-- `With a little`
+  - `As for` me, I agree with his opinion.
+  - `As to` your request, we refunded your money to your account.
   - `With a little` luck, we can still make it.
-- `As I was saying`
   - Sorry. `As I was saying`, the acting was amazing.
-- `to the point where`
+  - `The fact is,` I don't have enough money.
+- 付け足し (後ろから修飾)
+  - I think `instead of` try`ing` to make a killing in the first year, ,,,
+  - We dediced to chill at home `instead of` go`ing` out.
+  - Trust me `when it comes to` sushi.
   - I studied English so much `to the point where` my dream started being in English.
-- `whereas`
   - He likes learning from textbooks, `whereas` I like learning on the job because I think it's way more efficient.
-- `At to ..`
   - I want to have a discussion `as to` which university is the best university.
-  - `As to` your request, we refunded your money to your account.
-- `At for ..`
-  - `As for` me, I agree with his opinion.
-- 実は
-  - `The fact is,` I don't have enough money.

 ## Tag
-- `if you think about it.`
 - We're just tiny specks in the universe `if you think about it.`
 - It's crazy how we can communicate like this `if you think about it.`
-- `if that makes sense.`
 - Well, it sounded a little bit British, but at the same time, maybe a bit Australian, `if that makes sense.`
 - I want something cold, but at the same time, you know, maybe warmish `if that makes sense.`
-- `you know what I mean?`
 - I think YouTube is getting more and more competitive, `you know what I mean?`
 - At the end of the day, whether or not you should study English is completely up to you. `You know what I mean?`